lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 [Understanding How Grief Weakens the Body](https://www.theatlantic.com/health/archive/2014/09/understanding-how-grief-weakens-the-body/380006/), Cari Romm, The Atlantic Monthly, September 11, 2014

+[Our Strange, Unsettled History of Mourning](https://www.newyorker.com/books/page-turner/our-strange-unsettled-history-of-mourning), By Andrea DenHoed, The New Yorker, February 3, 2016

+[The Rise of the Artisanal Funeral](http://www.newyorker.com/magazine/2015/11/30/our-bodies-ourselves), Rebecca Mead, The New Yorker, November 23, 2015

 ## Research

 _[Traumatic Grief Treatment: A Pilot Study](https://doi.org/10.1176/appi.ajp.158.9.1506)_